'Aditya Pancholi Spiked My Drink & Raped Me In His Car When I Was 17', Reveals Top Bollywood Actress

 Between 2008 and 2009, I shifted to Bandra.
 My sister, who was unwell then, came to my house and we were living together.
 When I was away at a shoot, he came to my house and beat up my sister.
 When I returned home, I saw my sister was shivering and completely scared.
 I asked her what happened and she told me about how Pancholi had beaten her up.
 Then, I called him up to ask why he was troubling us, to which he started demanding money from me, saying that [I should pay] whatever he has spent on me.
 He asked for Rs 1 crore.
 In fact, I paid Rs 50 lakh and he stopped troubling us for a bit."

 Once I got famous and people began recognising me, Pancholi once again started demanding money by blackmailing me with the photographs.
 I have the threatening messages he sent to my sister and brother.
-Pancholi kept threatening that he to send the photos to my friends, family and relatives to destroy my career."
+Pancholi kept threatening that he will send the photos to my friends, family and relatives to destroy my career."

 Meanwhile, This Is What The Senior Officer & Aditya's Lawyer Had To Say